Iceland Small Sedans & Economical Car Rentals

 The last vehicle in our small to medium selection of vehicles is the Kia Ceed Sportswagon.
 As the big brother of the Kia Ceed, this modern update on the classic station wagon features plenty of access to legroom space for up to five passengers to stretch out.
 There’s also a spacious trunk for fitting all of your luggage.
 Due to the layout, this model offers superior comfort which is perfect for those hours spent in the car driving from destination to destination.
-The diesel engine gets around 5 liters per 100 km (around 50 mpg) and is available with a manual transmission for best performance.
+The diesel engine gets around 5 liters per 100 km (around 50 mpg) and is available with an automatic transmission for best performance.
 It’s the perfect mix for those looking for a roomier alternative but who don’t want to overspend.
 Prices start at 7.900 ISK per day, and this car is a 2WD, so you cannot take it on F-roads.

 from 7.900 ISK

 Get ready for an adventure with this mini-SUV.
-Not only is it suitable for F-roads in the Highlands, but it’s also the best sedan for families.
+Not only is it not suitable for F-roads in the Highlands, but it’s also the best sedan for families.
 It was one of the first crossover vehicles for mainstream family SUVs and is one of the top-selling family vehicles in the UK.
 So whether your traveling companions are your closest friends, joining you on a family vacation, or even if you’re traveling solo, this vehicle is as versatile as it is stylish.
-With a fuel efficiency of 7.6 liters per 100 km (around 53 mpg), the Nissan Qashqai vehicle is unparalleled.
+With a fuel efficiency of 4.4 liters per 100 km (around 53 mpg), the Nissan Qashqai vehicle is unparalleled.
 This sporty SUV comes with both manual and automatic transmission options for the driver and starts at 7.900 ISK per day.
 It’s an extremely affordable option for up to five people that will take you exactly where you want to go.

 from 7.900 ISK